SkyDrift Review

 SkyDrift 7

-The single player mode in SkyDrift can be beaten within a couple hours, but will take you through tropical shipwrecks, an erupting volcano, an explosive avalanche and much more.
-Multiplayer supports up to 8 players simultaneously if you can find that many people playing online at the same time — I’ll go into this in detail a little later on in the review.
-There are 8 different planes to unlock each with varying stats and unlockable skins.
+The single-player mode in SkyDrift can be beaten within a couple of hours, but will take you through tropical shipwrecks, an erupting volcano, an explosive avalanche, and much more.
+Multiplayer supports up to 8 players simultaneously if you can find that many people playing online at the same time — I'll go into this in detail a little later on in the review.
+There are 8 different planes to unlock, each with varying stats and unlockable skins.

-Using the right stick helps turn the plane for those pesky sharp turns, but also it is useful for squeezing into tight spaces and doing barrel rolls.
-Doing a barrel roll is not as easy as one would think however, and more often than not you will end up crashing as a result.
+Using the right stick helps turn the plane for those pesky sharp turns, but it's also useful for squeezing into tight spaces and doing barrel rolls.
+Doing a barrel roll is not as easy as one would think, however, and more often than not you will end up crashing as a result.

-Multiplayer does not fair as well as the single player mode.
+Multiplayer does not fare as well as the single-player mode.
 Joining a match works effortlessly with the ability to jump straight into the action with quick matches or define what you are looking for using the custom match options.
-There are 3 different game modes to choose from that change the race rules such as using weapons or speed racing using boost rings.
-I didn’t see an option for creating a private or invite only match — we actually had some random people join our testing matches, but as they say: the more the merrier.
+There are 3 different game modes to choose from that change the race rules, such as using weapons or speed racing using boost rings.
+I didn't see an option for creating a private or invite-only match — we actually had some random people join our testing matches, but as they say: the more the merrier.

 Simply Put